oklena/Live_Stream_Data_Analysis/README.md

 ### Poisson Regressor Model

 Generalized Linear Model with a Poisson distribution.
 The data falls on Poisson distribution and meet all the requirements.
 The target is a random number of a gained followers over given period of time.
 Mean absolute percentage error is 219.30, coefficient of determination is 21%.
 It is lower than 50%, model did not perform well.
-The remaining 79% of the variability of the dependent variable has not beem accounted for.
+The remaining 79% of the variability of the dependent variable has not been accounted for.